Skip to main content

 You can apply to become a Medical Examiner if you:

-• Have five years’ experience as a fully registered medical practitioner
+• Have at least five years’ experience as a fully registered medical practitioner

 • Are currently practicing or have recently retired

-• Hold a licence to practice with the General Medical Council
+• Hold a full licence to practice with the General Medical Council

 In addition, you’ll need to demonstrate: